septillion-git/FadeLed/README.md

 ```

 ###I want to fade a RGB led nicely.
 Set the fade time of each color to the same time and to constant fade *time*.
-Now always set the brightness of all the three colors together (or at least all befor you call `FadeLed::update()`).
+Now always set the brightness of all the three colors together (or at least all before you call `FadeLed::update()`).

 ```C++
 #include <FadeLed.h>